+- Click the Clients tab.

+- 3 Click New.

+- Type the name of the client and select the hardware and operating system of the client.

 - 5 Choose one of the following:

 - To add another client, click Add.

 - If this client is the last client you want to add, click OK.

-- In the Policy dialog box, click OK.
-6
+- 6 In the Policy dialog box, click OK.